kreismit/ECE4960/labs.md

 When I assembled the robot, I found that the electrical tape wasn't sticky enough to hold the Artemis Nano onto the robot case; and zip ties would prevent me from replacing the battery.
 So I used duct tape instead.

-Below are videos of a straight line (triggered by a whistle) and a U-turn:
+Below is a video of a straight line (triggered by a whistle).

-#### TODO

-* Vacuum floor
-* Set up straight tape line
-* Run robot
-* Program it to make U-turns
-* Re-solder yellow battery wires

-Also, note that my second battery (the yellow one) never charged properly.
-Using a voltmeter, I determined that the voltage actually decreased when I charged it more.
-The wires (which were spliced) were backwards compared to the green battery which worked.
+Also, note that I could not set it to recognize whistles at a certain frequency, or else the robot would pick up the sound of its own motors and keep on driving.
+That seems to be the reason why it kept going for a bit longer here, too.

 ### Simulation